A word from Phyllis Nichols, Knoxville Area Urban League President and CEO

 Take a quick look at last year’s video for more details.

-Shoes for School is an annual back-to-school event that provides new shoes and school supplies for 1,000 area children.
+Shoes for School is an annual back-to-school event that provides new shoes and school supplies for more than 1,200 area children.
 Each spring, we work with other non-profit agencies to help us identify and register children age 5-12 who most need the help.
-Purchasing shoes and school supplies for 1,000 children is a big undertaking, but seeing the delight on the kids’ faces and knowing that providing these basic necessities helps them feel more comfortable and confident with their peers makes it all worthwhile.
+Purchasing shoes and school supplies for over 1,200 children is a big undertaking, but seeing the delight on the kids’ faces and knowing that providing these basic necessities helps them feel more comfortable and confident with their peers makes it all worthwhile.